 Six says it’s likely that many of the urban legends originated around this time when the home looked dilapidated.
 In 1971 one of the sisters lost the house in a poker game, Six says.
 The new owner, Craig Miller, spent $250,000 fixing it up, but the bank foreclosed on the property in 1975.

 The mansion was vacant until 1979, when Sally Lee Roberts bought it at a sheriff’s auction and began further repairs.
 In the 1980s and 1990s the home developed a bohemian reputation as some of the rooms were rented out to guests.
-Six says John Popper of Blues Traveler lived there while the band was just getting started and would often play local high school parties.
+Six says John Popper of Blues Traveler frequently hung out there while the band was just getting started and would often play local high school parties.

 In 2009 the home was sold for $1.55 million to Hope and Kevin Cotter, who further restored the home and now use it to host fundraisers several times a year.
 Annual property taxes are $38,530.